 - Student Athletes

 Participation on an intercollegiate athletic team is a sanctioned college activity that enhances the student’s educational experience at Purchase College.
-It is a high-impact, outside-of-the-classroom learning experience that is credit-bearing and meets the health and wellness requirement in the core curriculum.
+It is a high-impact, outside-the-classroom learning experience that is credit-bearing and meets the health and wellness requirement in the core curriculum.
 Student athletes are required to meet with their professors before the start of their sport season to discuss any schedule conflicts and develop a plan to make up any missed work.
 The student athlete’s professor is required to sign the Intercollegiate Athletics Professor Acknowledgement form, which the student athlete must return to his or her coach before athletic competitions begin.
 From time to time, students participating in intercollegiate athletic competitions may provide a faculty member with an approved absence excuse letter, signed by the athletics director, explaining an absence due to a game or match (not a practice) that had to be rescheduled.
 The student athlete still assumes responsibility for all work missed.
 If the student is not doing well in the course, the faculty member has the right to tell the student that he or she cannot miss class.

 Providing students with an assessment of their performance early in the semester is important to student retention.
 This is especially true for students who are new to the institution and for students who need to improve their academic performance.
-Because of the importance of early assessment and intervention, the college urges all faculty members to give students in undergraduate courses at least one major grade on a paper, examination, or other appropriate basis of evaluation early in the semester.
+Because of the importance of early assessment and intervention, the college expects all faculty members to give students in undergraduate courses at least one major grade on a paper, examination, or other appropriate basis of evaluation early in the semester.

 For in-class evaluations, faculty members are asked to have one or two students (depending on the size of the class) administer the evaluations.
 To assure the confidentiality of this evaluation process, faculty members must leave the classroom until the responsible student volunteer has administered, collected, and sealed the completed evaluations in the provided envelope.
 A student volunteer will return the evaluations to the school/conservatory office.
 Faculty members should not return the evaluations themselves.
 Students may not ask for an evaluation form at a later date (e.g., if they miss the class session) or ask to change their evaluation after the forms have been submitted.